≡ Menu

 Big trees grow from little acorns and even now I still regularly save and invest regularly as a habit.
 One challenge I recognise though is should you change this habit when you move into de-accumulation?

 It would be great to hear views and experiences from other Monevator readers on this topic.
-I expect this it be an issue for me, having been in the saving and investing mode for many years.
+I expect this to be an issue for me, having been in the saving and investing mode for many years.

 Which is more important, saving or investing, and why?